FirestormViewer/fs-build-variables/README.md

     source ../build-variables/convenience Release

-then you get additional aliases:

-LL_BUILD, VIEWER_BUILD et al.

-which (in the example above, assuming you're running on Linux) are the same as LL_BUILD_LINUX_RELEASE etc.
+then you get the additional alias LL_BUILD, which (in the example above, assuming you're running on Linux) is the same as LL_BUILD_LINUX_RELEASE.

 The convenience script also provides bash functions for removing or replacing individual switches from any one of those variables.
 See the comments in the